the-neuro-catalyst/llm/README.md

 > [!IMPORTANT]
 >
 > * For developers, researchers, or small-to-medium AI providers seeking deeper insight or collaboration: I am genuinely open to supporting and working with you.
-> * I lack neutrality because I choose the side that is beneficial and positive for the system as a whole...Because neutrality is a performance of something that can never truly exist—and nature has already demonstrated this.
+> * I lack neutrality because I choose the side that is beneficial and positive for the system as a whole...Neutrality is a performance of something that can never truly exist—and nature has already demonstrated this.
 > * AI Governance is designed to help organizations meet safety standards and legal requirements, but it does not support fundamental human safety and principles.

 ---